playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 While you _can_ build static websites with React, Angular, and Vue, these frameworks shine brightest when building _interactive **applications**_.

-These applications come in many shape, forms, and functionalities, but all have one thing in common: They take live input from the user and display information back to the user.
+These applications come in many shapes, forms, and functionalities, but all have one thing in common: They take live input from the user and display information back to the user.

-This is the key difference between a static site and an interactive one; static sites show their contents and then allow the user to navigate through the site without drastic changes to the displayed content, meanwhile interactive sites drastically shift their displayed information based off of user input.
+This is the key difference between a static site and an interactive one; static sites show their contents and then allow the user to navigate through the site without drastic changes to the displayed content, meanwhile, interactive sites drastically shift their displayed information based off of user input.

 This difference carries through to how you build the application as well.
-While a static site might prioritize initial load by frontloading the HTML compilation [through server side render (SSR) or static site generation (SSG)](https://unicorn-utterances.com/posts/what-is-ssr-and-ssg), the interactive app is more likely to focus on processing information passed to it in order to customize your experience.
+A static site might prioritize an initial load by front-loading the HTML compilation [through server side render (SSR) or static site generation (SSG)](https://unicorn-utterances.com/posts/what-is-ssr-and-ssg).
+On the other hand, the interactive app is more likely to focus on processing information passed to it to customize your experience.

 As interactive apps rely so heavily on processing information based on user input, React, Angular, and Vue all provide built-in ways of interacting, intercepting, and otherwise ingesting this information.